Oatmeal with raspberry in a bowl

 Key takeaways

 These wonderful foods provide so many great benefits to our health that they are hard to ignore from my list.
-If you continually add a variety of fruits and vegetables into our meal plans, you can expect many health and longevity benefits.
+If you continually add a variety of fruits and vegetables into our meal plans, you can expect many health and longevity benefits as a result.

 Which one is your favourite on this list?